runwayml/learn/docs/README.md

 # Welcome to Runway!

 Welcome to Runway!
 Runway is a platform and community for you to create with AI.
 Runway allows provides you with a simple visual interface to use the latest AI techniques.
-We offer an creative platform where you can create and allow easy connections to third party applications.
+We offer a creative platform where you can create and also allow easy connections to third party applications.
 Here, in our documentation, we aim to help you get up and running with Runway ML.

 ![Runway Screenshot](https://runway.nyc3.digitaloceanspaces.com/documentation/0.2.0/models_directory.jpg)

 ### Try Runway

-First, let's get you [signed up!](https://runwayapp.ai/) Shortly upon signing up, you'll receive an email with a link for downloading the app.
+First, let's get you [signed up!](https://runwayml.com/) Shortly upon signing up, you'll receive an email with a link for downloading the app.

 #### System requirements